Bryah Basin Project (WA)

 14 metres at 3.24 g/t gold from 44 metres (CBRC035)

 13 metres at 1.41 g/t gold from 80 metres (CBRC035)

 3 metres at 9.12 g/t gold from 123 metres (CBRC038)

 9 metres at 4.80 g/t gold from 140 metres (CBRC045)

 The recent and previous drilling at Central Bore indicates that the high-grade gold mineralisation may form parallel shoots that plunge to the south-east.

 Based on drilling results to date, gold mineralisation at the Seaborg and Central Bore gold prospects remain open at depth and along strike.
 Further targeted RC and diamond drilling has the potential to expand the areas of gold mineralisation outside of the known mineralised areas.

 Competent Persons Statement

-The information in this report that relates to Exploration Results is based on information compiled by Mr Leigh Ryan, who is the Managing Director of Alchemy Resources Limited.
-Mr Ryan is a Fellow of the Australian Institute of Geoscientists and has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (‘JORC Code 2012’).
+The information in this report that relates to Exploration Results is based on information compiled by Mr Leigh Ryan, who is the Managing Director of Alchemy Resources Limited and holds shares and options in the Company.
+Mr Ryan is a Member of the Australian Institute of Geoscientists and has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Joint Ore Reserves Committee ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (‘JORC Code 2012’).
 Mr Ryan consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.